Riverina: Facilities and services

+are two of the region’s main airports that provide direct flights to Sydney and Melbourne.

 The Riverina is host to two major Australian Defence Force training facilities.
 The Army Recruit Training Centre is located at Kapooka, 9.5 km south west of Wagga Wagga and RAAF Base Wagga is the home of the RAAF Ground Training Wing base.
 These bases along with a Royal Australian Navy Defence Communications Station play an integral role in the local economy.

 Sports

 The Riverina is well known for the quality and range of its sports activity and many famous sportsmen and women have hailed from the Riverina.
 These include: